 One challenge with mass media in the context of homeschooling is the potential for distractions.
 The vast array of entertainment options available through mass media can divert students' attention from their studies if not managed effectively.
-Parents need to establish clear boundaries and monitor media consumption to maintain focus on learning.
-While interrogating a respondent, the study was informed that, the potential for distractions in mass media requires homeschooling parents to be aware of the impact and manage them effectively.
-The respondent added that; by acknowledging the potential distractions, parents can take proactive measures to create a conducive learning environment, set boundaries, and establish guidelines for media usage during homeschooling hours.
+Parents need to establish clear boundaries and monitor media consumption to maintain focus on learning (Bienkowski et al. 2012).
+An interview with one parent revealed that, the potential for distractions in mass media requires homeschooling parents to be aware of the impact and manage them effectively (Oral interview, 3/4/2023).
+The parent added that; by acknowledging the potential distractions, parents can take proactive measures to create a conducive learning environment, set boundaries, and establish guidelines for media usage during homeschooling hours (Oral interview, 3/4/2023).
 Therefore, this study found that, the presence of distractions in mass media provides an opportunity for homeschooling parents to teach media literacy skills.
 By guiding students in critically evaluating and discerning credible sources, identifying biased content, and understanding persuasive techniques, parents can empower their children to navigate the digital landscape responsibly.

-Another respondent interviewed by this study posited that, mass media offers both educational and recreational content, and striking a balance between the two is crucial.
-According to him, homeschooling parents can leverage the potential distractions by incorporating educational content from mass media into the curriculum while being mindful of minimizing excessive exposure to purely recreational media that may hinder learning progress.38 Basing on the preceding argument, this study therefore found that, potential distractions in mass media call for selective use of media resources.
+Another parent observed that, mass media offers both educational and recreational content, and striking a balance between the two is crucial.
+According to him, "homeschooling parents can leverage the potential distractions by incorporating educational content from mass media into the curriculum while being mindful of minimizing excessive exposure to purely recreational media that may hinder learning progress" (Oral interview, 5/4/2023).
+Based on the preceding argument, this study therefore found that, potential distractions in mass media call for selective use of media resources.
 Homeschooling parents can curate and select specific educational content that aligns with their curriculum goals, focusing on high-quality resources that facilitate learning and minimize potential distractions.
 Therefore, by being intentional with media choices, parents can maximize the educational benefits while mitigating distractions.